Easy Sourdough Artisan Bread Recipe (Ready in 1 Day)

 - Let the dough rise until early afternoon before baking and cooling in time for dinner.

-That said, I have been known to rush it when I’ve forgotten to feed the starter the night before.
-If you find yourself in that situation, you can feed the starter right when you get up in the morning and let it sit until it is bubbly, about a couple of hours, and then proceed with the recipe.
+Forgot to feed your starter?
+It happens to the best of us!
+If you find yourself in that situation, you can feed the starter right when you get up in the morning and let it sit until it is bubbly, usually a couple of hours, and then proceed with the recipe.

 Made this way, the bread doesn’t have quite the optimum time to cool, so you’ll have a warmer loaf with a bit more squished crumb – but we’ve sure never minded.